2.8. DL: Damage and Loss

 2.8.1.
 Pelicun Damage and Loss for Buildings

-Shown in Fig. 2.8.1.1, the Pelicun Damage and Loss application has the following inputs:
+As depicted in Fig. 2.8.1.1, the Pelicun Damage and Loss application offers these inputs:

-The Hazus MH EQ option, expects the inputs to include standard engineering demand parameters (EDPs) for earthquakes such as peak interstory drift ratio (PID), peak floor acceleration (PFA), peak roof drift (PRD), and peak floor displacement (PFD).
-Use this option if performing a building response analysis.
+• Hazus MH EQ: For earthquake scenarios, requiring engineering demand parameters (EDPs) like peak inter-story drift ratio (PID), peak floor acceleration (PFA), peak roof drift (PRD), and peak floor displacement (PFD).
+Suitable for building response analysis.

-The Hazus MH EQ IM option is more rudimentary, and only expects an intensity measure (IM) as an input, e.g., peak ground acceleration (PGA).
-Use this option if you are NOT performing a building response analysis, i.e., the Building Modeling type is set to None in the MOD tab.
-Also, in the ANA tab, the Building Analysis Engine type should be IMasEDP when using this option.
+• Hazus MH EQ IM: A simpler option requiring only an intensity measure (IM), such as peak ground acceleration (PGA), for scenarios not involving building response analysis.
+Use this option when the Building Modeling type is set to None in the MOD tab and the Building Analysis Engine type to IMasEDP in the ANA tab.

-The Hazus MH HU option is for the prediction of damage and loss to buildings subjected to hurricanes.
-This option expects a wind intensity measure (IM) as an input, e.g., peak wind speed (PWS).
+• Hazus MH HU: For the prediction of damage and loss to buildings subjected to hurricanes.
+This option requires a wind intensity measure (IM) as an input, e.g., peak wind speed (PWS).

-The HAZUS options employ data from the Hazards U.S. Multi-Hazard project (HAZUS-MH).
-The Hazus MH EQ and the Hazus MH EQ IM options are intended for damage and loss analysis of buildings subjected to earthquakes.
-The Hazus MH HU option is intended for damage and loss analysis of buildings subjected to hurricanes.
+The HAZUS options utilize data from the Hazards U.S. Multi-Hazard project (HAZUS-MH), with Hazus MH EQ and Hazus MH EQ IM tailored for earthquakes, and Hazus MH HU for hurricanes.

-3. Number of Realizations: The number of loss realizations to generate in an analysis.
+3. Number of Realizations: Set the number of loss realizations for the analysis.

-4. Output Detailed Results: Checking this box will output detailed results.
+4. Output Detailed Results: Enable to output detailed results.

-5. Create Log File: Checking this box will create a log file of the analysis.
+5. Create Log File: Enable to generate a log file of the analysis.

 6. Include Ground Failure: Checking this box will include ground failure in the analysis.
 If ground failure is included, fragility groups associated with ground failure are added in the auto-population phase.
 Note that such analysis requires peak ground displacement (PGD) values as inputs.

-7. Auto-populate Script: A path to a Python script that is user-provided.
-The auto-populate script is employed to link or map assets to their respective fragility functions.
+7. Auto-populate Script: Path to a user-provided Python script for mapping assets to their respective fragility functions.

-8. User-defined Fragility Function Folder: A path to a folder that contains any user-defined fragility functions.
+8. User-defined Fragility Function Folder: Path to a folder containing user-defined fragility functions.

 ../../../../../_images/R2DPelicunDLPanel.png